 - Make sure that a software vendor is legitimate before downloading it.

-- Avoid ActiveX prompts, which can be a fraudulent ploy to install adware.
-ActiveX can be useful, but it is recommended that you turn it off through browser settings and turn it on and use it only with trusted websites.
+- Avoid ActiveX prompts, which can be a fraudulent ploy to install this.
+ActiveX can be useful, but it is recommend that you turn it off through browser settings and turn it on and use it only with trusted websites.